 This is Week 33 of a Year of Living Productively

 This week I tested whether David Seah’s Ten for Ten could help me get more done.
 I tried to complete ten tasks a day, earning as many points as possible.
+See the bottom of last week’s post for more details.

 How Ten for Ten Saved My Sanity This Week